Artis-M/WhereSkate/README.md

 **Could have:**

 - [x] As a user, I want to be able to add images and a video link for the locations.
-- [ ] As a user, I want to be able to set my profile picture, username, and other info.
+- [x] As a user, I want to be able to set my profile picture, username, and other info.
+(Partially)
-- [ ] As a user, I want to be able to see my profile statistics, such as average location rating.
+- [x] As a user, I want to be able to see my profile statistics, such as average location rating.
+(Partially)
 - [ ] As a user, I want to receive notification when a new location has been added in my local area.
 - [ ] As a user, I want to be able to comment on other user’s shared locations.